EBZebra/docs/edge/source/guide/configreference.md

 	<Name value="My App"/>

 ### UseRegularExpressions
-Determines behavior of Function keys on Windows Mobile and Windows CE devices.
-When enabled, F-keys on WM/CE devices are capturable using the KeyCapture API.
-When disabled, keys revert to the device’s default behavior.
-This setting is not specific to an application.
-When enabled, settings are applied globally to the device.
 Regular Expressions are used to maintain backward compatibility with PocketBrowser syntax for controlling device capabilities.
-If backward compatibility is not required, regular expressions can safely be disabled, possibly improving app performance. **Applies only to apps for Windows Mobile/CE devices built with RhoMobile Suite 2.2 or higher that need backward compatibility with PocketBrowser**.
+This is accomplished through a Regular Expression engine, which applies a series of transformations as defined in `RegEx.xml` to each meta tag or JavaScript call being processed.
+If backward compatibility is not required, regular expressions can be safely disabled to help improve app performance (depending on app structure). **Applies only to apps for Windows Mobile/CE devices built with RhoMobile Suite 2.2 or higher that need backward compatibility with PocketBrowser**.

 **Possible Values**